What We Do

 A national wildlife refuge is typically a contiguous area of land and water managed by the U.S. Fish and Wildlife Service for the conservation and, where appropriate, restoration of fish, wildlife and plant resources and their habitats for the benefit of present and future generations of Americans.

-Learn more about national wildlife refuge is established to the recreational activities offered to the resource management tools used.
+is established to the recreational activities offered to the resource management tools used.
 Using conservation best practices, the Refuge System manages Service lands and waters to help ensure the survival of native wildlife species.

-Conservation management on the refuge includes nest protection for the threatened Loggerhead sea turtle, bird surveys and protection of nesting areas for migratory seabird and shorebirds, husbandry for the endangered Red wolf, and measures to eradicate invasive plant species.
+Conservation management on the refuge includes nest protection for the threatened Loggerhead sea turtle, bird surveys and protection of nesting areas for migratory seabird and shorebirds, husbandry for the endangered Red Wolf, and measures to eradicate invasive plant species.
 Water control structures at impoundments are managed to maximize food supplies for waterfowl, wading birds and shorebirds.
 Habitat enhancement and restoration practices are undertaken to protect the maritime forest and provide quality spaces for wildlife.

 Compatible wildlife recreation managment includes hunting and fishing.
-The refuge offers annual white-tailed deer archery hunts that support a healthy deer population and provide a traditional and popular recreation activity.
+The refuge offers annual White-tailed deer archery hunts that support a healthy deer population and provide a traditional and popular recreation activity.
 Visitors surf fish off the beaches, fish in the estuaries and cast off the refuge pier for a variety of finfish species.
-Shellfish and crustaceans that include oysters, clams, crabs and shrimp, are harvested commericially and for recreation.
+Shellfish and crustaceans that include oysters, clams, crabs and shrimp, are harvested commercially and for recreation.
 All salt water fishing in refuge waters is managed by the state.

 Management and Conservation